swantrace/shopify-theme-app-integration-helper/README.md

 # xJS - shopify app and theme integration helpers

-> When we need to write custom js code to fix issues or integrate Shopify apps and theme.
-The library's goal is to make every function that can be used for different tickets not necessary to be written manually again or import jQuery.
+> The library's goal is to solve shopify app and theme integration issue without using jQuery.

 ### It is composed of differnt parts: